gandrys/meta-geclipse/sources/meta-geclipse/README.md

 Some features are not supported, plugin itself should be considered as beta version.

-Eclipse(>=kepler) IDE with CDT(C,C++ dev) have to be in system !
+Eclipse(>kepler) IDE with CDT(C,C++ dev) have to be in system !
+Kepler version has been tested too, due to lack of "-no-indexer" option, and fastest build highest versions are supported.
+Yocto class was also tested latest Eclipse(Luna).

-Plugin has been tested on fsl-bsp version of yocto.
+Plugin was tested on fsl-bsp version of yocto.

+Author          :  Jiri Andrys (andrys.jiri+project_yoctogeclipse@gmail.com)
-Maintainer  	:  Jiri Andrys (andrys.jiri+project_yoctogeclipse@gmail.com)
+Maintainer  	:  Jiri Andrys
 Contributors	:  Jiri Andrys

 ## 1. Motivation
 for `meta-geclipse` is software which is using eclipse as development platform and is in a state of wild development phase and running on many diferent HW platforms.
-Modification of makefiles/eclipse took a lot of time.
+Modification of makefiles/eclipse configuration took a lot of time.

 *Note:*
 >* We can use "meta-toolchain" from poky and source "environment-setup-XXX.sh"